 How to Clean Granite Countertops Properly

-Pure granite is very difficult to clean.
+Pure granite is very difficult to clean, so let’s talk how to clean granite countertops properly.
 It is a very porous material that requires sealing once installed, and about twice a year after.
 Acidic foods like vinegar, citrus, or wine can stain the stone, and they are very difficult to clean up.

 No harsh cleansers can be used on this material, and many owners resort to using scrapers to clean anything that has hardened onto the surface.
 To be safe, the only cleansers that should be used on this material are specialty cleaners made specific for their purpose.
 These can be expensive and are not available everywhere.